-Family and Community Engagement Standard 5 -Develops the capacity of families to use support strategies at home th will enhance academic achievement nome that 1.
+Family and Community Engagement Standard 5 -Develops the capacity of families to use support strategies at l will enhance academic achievement nome that 1.
 Exemplary The school continually develops the capacity (e.g., parent training, lunch and learn, make-it and take-it) of families to use support strategies at home that will enhance academic achievement.
-2. Operational The school frequently develops the capacity (e.g., parent training, lunch and learn, make-it and take-it) of families to use support strategies at home that will enhance academic achievement.
-3. Emerging The school occasionally develops the capacity of families to use support strategies at home that will enhance academic achievement. √ 4.
-Not Evident The school seldom, if ever, develops the capacity of families to use support strategies at home that will enhance academic achievement.
+2. Operational The school frequently develops the capacity (e.g., parent training, lunch and learn, make-it and take-it) of families to use support strategies at home that will enhance academic achievement. √ 3.
+Emerging The school occasionally develops the capacity of families to use support strategies at home that will enhance academic achievement.
+4. Not Evident The school seldom, if ever, develops the capacity of families to use support strategies at home that will enhance academic achievement.

-Family and Community Engagement Standard 6 -Connects families with agencies and resources in the community to a the needs of students 1.
-Exemplary The school has a systematic process in place to connect families with an array of agencies and resources (e.g., Y-Clubs, after-school programs, health and counseling services, community service agencies, civic organizations, tutoring services) to meet the needs of students. $\checkmark$ 2.
+Family and Community Engagement Standard 6 -Connects families with agencies and resources in the community engagement standard 6 -Connects families with agencies and resources in the community engagement standard 6 -Connects families with agencies and resources in the community engagement standard 6 -Connects families with agencies and resources in the community engagement standard 6 -Connects families with agencies and resources in the community engagement standard 6 -Connects families with agencies and resources in the community engagement standard 6 -Connects families with agencies and resources in the community engagement standard 6 -Connects families with agencies and resources in the community engagement standard 6 -Connects families with agencies and resources in the community engagement standard 6 -Connects families with agencies and engagement nity to meet 1.
+Exemplary The school has a systematic process in place to connect families with an array of agencies and resources (e.g., Y-Clubs, after-school programs, health and counseling services, community service agencies, civic organizations, tutoring services) to meet the needs of students. √ 2.
 Operational The school regularly connects families to agencies and resources in the community (e.g., Y-Clubs, after-school programs, health and counseling services, community service agencies, civic organizations, tutoring services) to meet the needs of students.
 3. Emerging The school sometimes connects families to agencies and resources in the community to meet the needs of students.
 4. Not Evident The school does little to connect families with agencies and resources in the community to meet the needs of students.